arthcc/arthcc/README.md

 | I´m in the 1st semester of computer science, here in Brazil.

-Im just a beginner, so please if you see something wrong or a better way to write that code you saw, please contact me.I am here just to learn since my skills are not that good, so i´d like a lot to recieve any tips or help.
+Im just a beginner, so please if you see something wrong or a better way to code better, please contact me.
+I am here just to learn since my skills are not that good, so i´d like a lot to recieve any tips or help.
 Thanks for reading!
 :handshake: